davidhakobyanf/taskinvoices/README.md

 # Task Invoices

-Welcome to Task Invoices, a simple and effective way to manage your tasks.
+Welcome to Task Invoices, a simple and efficient way to manage invoices related to user tasks.

 ## Description

-Task Manager is designed to help you manage your tasks efficiently.
-Here are the key features:
+Task Invoices is designed to help users securely manage and view their invoices.
+The application includes the following features:

-### Manage Your Tasks
+### Secure Login
-Easily add, update, and delete tasks.
-Track your progress with visual indicators.
+Users can securely log in using their username and password.
+The application verifies credentials against the "Users" table.

-### Stay Organized
+### Invoice Management
-Prioritize your tasks so you can focus on what's most important.
-Stay on top of your workload.
+After logging in, users can view their specific invoices.
+The "Total Amount" column in the "Invoices" table is calculated as the sum of the "total amounts" from related invoice lines.

-### Connect with Us
+### Detailed Invoice Information
-Have questions or feedback?
-Contact us via our contact page.
-We're here to help!
+Users can select an invoice to view detailed invoice lines associated with that invoice.
+This feature helps in understanding the breakdown of the total amount.

 ## Project Structure

-The project is organized into two main directories:
+The project consists of two main pages:

-1. **client**: Contains the client-side code built using the React library.
+1. **Login Page**: Allows users to log in using their username and password.
-2. **server**: Contains the server-side code which provides a REST API using Node.js and MongoDB.
+2. **Invoice Page**: Displays invoices related to the logged-in user and detailed invoice lines upon selection.

 ## Getting Started